Protected Properties

 • Fairchild Hill* – (1984) 1.5 mile trail on 21 acres from railroad ROW to top of hill.
 Access from Rte.
 20. Openspace / recreation.

-• Cazenovia Heights – (1985) 16 acres north of lake on five unbuildable lots.
+• Cazenovia Heights – (1985) 16 acres north of Cazenovia Lake on five lots.
 Open space.

 • Gorge Trail* – (1985) 2.4 mile trail on railroad ROW.
 Access Williams St., Clark St. or Bingley Rd.
 Trail/public recreation.